 Our building achieved LEED Gold certification for its environmentally conscious, sustainable construction in energy, lighting, water and material use.

 - More than 1,600 tons of the brick, concrete and masonry from Thompson and Gaston Halls, the original buildings on the site, were crushed and reused as fill to re-level the site where the building stands today.

 - Collection bins for recyclable materials such as paper, plastic and aluminum are installed throughout the building.

-- Exterior glass blocks 40 percent of the sun and some of the windows block 60 percent, keeping heat and cold from entering.
+- Exterior glass blocks 40 percent of the sun and some windows block 60 percent, keeping heat and cold from entering the building.
 This allows for the conservation of electricity for heating and cooling.

 - Restrooms include waterless urinals and low-flow toilets that conserve indoor water use.

-- Recycled materials are used in the terrazzo marble floor in the building's atrium, carpet tiles throughout the building and in the sinks and countertops installed in restrooms.
+- Recycled materials were used in the terrazzo marble floor, carpet tiles, sinks and countertops.

-- A combination of wired and wireless technologies allows students and faculty to learn, research, and share information.
+- A combination of wired and wireless technologies allow students and faculty to learn, research, and share information.

-- Premium parking spaces have been reserved for drivers of low-emitting and fuel-efficient vehicles.
+- Premium parking spaces are reserved for drivers of low-emitting and fuel-efficient vehicles.

-- At the new tobacco-free facility, smoking isn't allowed within 25 feet of any door or air intake for the building.
-Entrances feature metal grates to capture dust and dirt, thereby increasing the building's air quality and reducing the amount of energy and chemicals it takes to keep it clean.
+- Entrances feature metal grates to capture dust and dirt, increasing the building's air quality and reducing the amount of energy and chemicals it takes to keep it clean.

 - Bicycle paths and racks have been installed on site, and the building is located along the campus and apartment bus routes.